pytorch/torchtune/docs/source/api_ref_models.rst

 Models of size 2B and 7B from the `Gemma family <https://blog.google/technology/developers/gemma-open-models/>`_.

-Request Access on `Hugging Face <https://huggingface.co/google/gemma-2b>`__.
+Important: You need to request access on `Hugging Face <https://huggingface.co/google/gemma-2b>`__ to use this model.

-To download the Gemma 2B model:
+To download the Gemma 2B model (not Gemma2):

 .. code-block:: bash